StudyHub-Bulgaria/doorguy/README.md

 ## Hardware
 For our proof of concept we are using a few Raspberry Pi 4s and the standard raspberry pi cameras v2 to scan the codes.
-The backend authentication runs on a small linux machine and communicates with standard door controllers from a vendor.
+The backend authentication and web page services run on a small linux machine and communicates with standard door controllers from a vendor.

-### Motivation
+### Why

 [StudyHub](www.studyhub.bg) is a 24/7 co-studying (libary-ish) space in Sofia, Bulgaria.
 We have a system with RFID cards that are issued to customers at reception during working hours.
 With the card,